Pilot Demo of Ultra Low Cost, Long-Duration Energy Storage Coupled to Solar Power

 The Issue

-Inherently low cost, safe, and compact energy storage using only earth-abundant, non-toxic materials is needed to support solar and wind energy generation as California moves to a 100% renewable energy future.
+Inherently low-cost, safe, and compact energy storage using only earth-abundant, non-toxic materials is needed to support solar and wind energy generation as California moves to a 100% renewable energy future.
 Pumped hydro makes up the vast majority of stationary storage today, but it is limited to specific locations.
 Conventional Li-ion batteries offer high efficiency but the cost is fundamentally limited by the relatively expensive metals in which energy is stored.
 Flow batteries promise lower costs at longer storage durations but have issues related to materials or performance.

 Project Innovation

-This project will scale-up an ultra-low-cost, long-duration battery technology from TRL4 to TRL 6.
+This project will scale up an ultra-low-cost, long-duration battery technology from TRL4 to TRL 6.
 The battery stores energy by splitting CO2 into solid carbon and oxygen in a flow battery configuration, utilizing abundant materials and simple reaction chemistry.
 At <$1 per kWh capacity for the storage media, it will provide long-duration storage at below $20 per kWh capacity, much lower than existing storage technologies.
 During the project, a 5kW and 100kW battery will be built and tested at an industrial demonstration site.

 Project Benefits